Alcohol Research Group

 According to a study from ARG Research Associate, Edwina Williams, MPH, and colleagues, when comparing heavy drinking trajectories between two cohorts, trajectories for Hispanics and Whites of both sexes have changed over time.
 However, Hispanic and White women in the younger cohort saw the greatest increase in heavy drinking compared to other groups.

 Data from the 1979 and 1997 cohorts of the National Longitudinal Survey of Youth were used to model heavy drinking frequency from ages 17-31.
-It is the first known study to look at racial/ethnic-gender differences in heavy drinking trajectories between two cohorts.
+It is the first known study to look at racial/ethnic-sex differences in heavy drinking trajectories between two cohorts.

 Edwina Williams, MPH